bhrlabs/vacaylogs/README.md

 # vacaylogs.com
 Vacation Logs - Open Source

-Search from successful trips or submit you successful trip
+Search from past successful trips.

+OR

+Share your itenaries and help others plan their trips.